Porthidium nasutum: Description

-Adults are usually less than 40 cm in total length, and rarely more than 60 cm.
+Adults of Porthidium nasutum are usually less than 40 cm in total length (tail included), and rarely more than 60 cm.
 Females are considerably larger than males.
-Moderately stout and terrestrial.
+Both sexes are moderately stout.

-Geographic range
+Geographic distribution

-Found in southern Mexico southward through Central America to western Colombia and northwestern Ecuador in South America.
+Porthidium nasutum is found in southern Mexico southward through Central America to western Colombia and northwestern Ecuador in South America.
 Inhabits the Atlantic lowlands from Mexico (Tabasco and Chiapas) through Belize, Guatemala, Honduras, Nicaragua and Costa Rica to eastern Panama and northwestern Colombia.
 In the Pacific lowlands, it occurs in southwestern Costa Rica, central and eastern Panama, continuing on to northwestern Ecuador.
+The type locality given is "Pansos [Panzós], sur les bords du Polochic [Alta Verapaz] (Guatémala)".

+Habitat

-It is found in mesic lowland broadleaf or rainforest from sea level to elevation of about 900 m.
-The type locality given is "Pansos [Panzós], sur les bords du Polochic [Alta Verapaz] (Guatémala)."
+The preferred natural habitat of Porthidium nasutum is mesic lowland broadleaf or rainforest from sea level to elevations of about 900 m.